-Our encompassing approach enables you to tailor your major to your interests and aspirations, paving the way for a variety of careers in government, international organizations, law, business and non-profit institutions, and academia.
+Our multidisciplinary approach enables you to tailor your major to your interests and aspirations, paving the way for a variety of careers in government, international organizations, law, business, non-profit institutions, and academia.

 - Required introductory coursework

 - Coursework in a regional concentration

 - Enhance your studies with international experiences by studying abroad or in the foreign-policy focused Maxwell-in-Washington Program.